Journalism and PR

 What is Journalism and PR?

-With a degree in journalism you can work for a newspaper, magazine, radio, TV, online publisher, an agency providing stories for a range of publications, or go freelance and work for yourself.
+With a degree in Journalism you can work for a newspaper, magazine, online publisher, an agency providing stories for a range of publications, or go freelance and work for yourself.

 Our graduates have gone on to be newspaper reporters, magazine writers and web editors, as well as specialists covering fashion, crime, entertainment, politics and sport.
-Others have used the media skills they have acquired to work in fashion retail, education or business.
+Journalism also gives you an excellent background to work in radio and TV.

 Why Sunderland for Journalism and PR?

-- Courses are accredited by the National Council For the Training of Journalists (NCTJ) , the Broadcast Journalism Training Council (BJTC) or the Chartered Institute of Public Relations (CIPR) – the recognised industry bodies
+- Courses accredited by the National Council For the Training of Journalists (NCTJ) and the Chartered Institute of Public Relations (CIPR), both leading industry bodies

 - Excellent media contacts and work placements opportunities